threefoldtech/TFGRID/wiki/main/concepts/tfgrid_agent_.md

 ```

-TFGrid agent is the connection point for the developer.
+grid_agent is the connection point for the developer.

-Functions of the TFGrid Agent
+Functions of the grid_agent

 - blockchain client to TFChain
 - wallet using TFChain TFT